 When you create a new subscription, it is hosted in the Azure AD tenant of your account.
 If you want to provide others access to your subscription or its resources, you need to invite them to join your tenant.
 This helps you control access to your subscriptions and resources.

 When you transfer billing ownership of your subscription to an account in another Azure AD tenant, you can move the subscription to the new account's tenant.
 If you do so, all users, groups, or service principals who had role based access (RBAC) to manage subscriptions and its resources lose their access.
 Only the user in the new account who accepts your transfer request will have access to manage the resources.
 To provide access to the users who originally had access, the new owner would have to manually add these users to the subscription.

 Transferring Visual Studio, MPN and Pay as you go Dev/Test subscriptions

 Visual Studio and Microsoft Partner Network subscriptions have monthly recurring Azure credit associated with them.
 When you transfer these subscriptions, your credit is not available in the destination billing account.
 The subscription uses the credit in the destination billing account.
 For example, if Bob transfers a Visual Studio Enterprise subscription to Jane's account on 9th Sept and Jane accepts the transfer.
 After the transfer is completed, the subscription starts using credit in Jane's account.
 The credit will reset every month on 9th.

 Transfer billing ownership of Enterprise Agreement (EA) subscriptions

 The Enterprise Administrator can transfer ownership of subscriptions between accounts within an enrollment.
-For more information, see Transfer Account Ownership in the EA portal.
+For more information, see Change account owner in the EA portal.

 Next steps after accepting billing ownership